ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/Analyze_a_frame_with_Frame_Advisor/analyze.md

 ### FIXED, DO NOT MODIFY
 layout: learningpathall
 ---
-When analysis completes, you see Frame Advisor’s `Analysis` screen.
+When the analysis completes, you will see Frame Advisor’s `Analysis` screen.

 ![Frame Advisor's Analysis screen alt-text#center](fa_analysis.png "Figure 1.
 Frame Advisor's Analysis screen")